About Us

 About Our Volunteers

 Seven Springs is managed entirely by volunteers.
-The day-to-day management of the site is the responsibility of our c50 strong team which spans all ages ranges, men, women and young people who share a passion for keeping the centre running.
+The day-to-day management of the site is the responsibility of our volunteer team which spans all ages ranges, men, women and young people who share a passion for keeping the centre running.

 Interested in volunteering?
 E-mail info@7springs.org.uk and see how you could help.